techquityltd/aero-order-follow-up/README.md

 - `FirstOrderFollowUpTriggered` → Used for the first follow-up email.
 - `SecondOrderFollowUpTriggered` → Used for the second follow-up email.

-## Support

-For issues or feature requests, contact Techquity support or open an issue on the repository.

 ---

 ✅ **Now your store can automatically follow up with customers and boost conversions!** 🚀